Police arrest protesters who remained at US-Canada bridge

-The protests at the bridge, in Ottawa and elsewhere have reverberated outside the country, with similarly inspired convoys in France, New Zealand and the Netherlands, and the U.S. Department of Homeland Security warned that truck convoys may be in the works in the United States.
+In Ottawa, the ranks of protesters swelled to what police said were 4,000 demonstrators on Saturday.
+The city has seen similar expansions on past weekends, and loud music played as people milled about downtown where anti-vaccine demonstrators have been encamped since late January.

+“The whole city is furious at being abandoned by the people who are supposed to protect us.
+They have completely abandoned the rule of law. @OttawaPolice have lost credibility. #OttawaPoliceFailed,” tweeted Artur Wilczynski, a senior government national security official at Canada's Communications Security Establishment.

-An ex-Cabinet minister in Canadian Prime Minister Justin Trudeau’s government took the unusual step of calling out her former federal colleagues as well as the province and city for not putting an end to the protests.
+A former minister in Trudeau’s Cabinet also blasted her former federal colleagues as well as the province and city for not putting an end to the protests.

 “Amazingly, this isn’t just Ottawa.
 It’s the nation’s capital,” Catherine McKenna tweeted.
 “But no one — not the city, the province or the federal government can seem to get their act together to end this illegal occupation.
 It’s appalling. ...
 Just get your act together.
 Now.”

-Trudeau has so far rejected calls to use the military, but had said that "all options are on the table” to end the protests that have affected the economy on both sides of the border.
+Trudeau has so far rejected calls to use the military, but had said that "all options are on the table” to end the protests that have slowed industries on both sides of the border.
 Trudeau has called the protesters a “fringe” of Canadian society.
+Both federal and provincial politicians have said they can't order police what to do.

-Ottawa police said in a statement late Saturday that a joint command center had now been set up together with the Ontario Provincial Police and the Royal Canadian Mounted Police.
+Ottawa police said in a statement late Saturday that a joint command center had been established with the Ontario Provincial Police and the Royal Canadian Mounted Police.
 They said that would beef up enforcement capabilities that had been limited by “safety concerns — arising from aggressive, illegal behavior by many demonstrators — limited police enforcement capabilities.”

 Police earlier issued a statement calling the protest an unlawful occupation and saying they were waiting for reinforcements before implementing a plan to end the demonstrations.